meteor-useraccounts/meteor/packages/identity/API.md

 needed briefly that is not necessary.
-However, since the new API exposes identity objects that can be used to login while the old API did not expose login tokens, we need to ensure that the developer does not accidentally share an identity tokens by trying to share an identity object.
-To achieve this we can store the identity tokens itself in a function closure attached to the identity object.
+However, since the new API exposes identity objects that can be used to login while the old API did not expose login tokens, we need to ensure that the developer does not accidentally share an identity token by trying to share an identity object.
+To achieve this we can store the identity token itself in a function closure attached to the identity object.
 Like this:

 ```js